balajiabcd/Urban_sound_classification/README.md

 # How to Use This Repository 📘

-👉 For a step-by-step quick start guide, please check [**how_to_use_this_repo.md**](https://github.com/balajiabcd/Urban_sound_classification/blob/main/project_reports/how_to_use_this_repo.md).
+👉 For a step-by-step quick start guide, please ctr + click [**how_to_use_this_repo.md**](https://github.com/balajiabcd/Urban_sound_classification/blob/main/project_reports/how_to_use_this_repo.md).

-👉 For a video version of project demo, please check [**project_demo**](https://www.youtube.com/watch?v=_YQ5DEkcp_Y).
+👉 For a video version of project demo, please ctr + click [**project_demo**](https://www.youtube.com/watch?v=_YQ5DEkcp_Y).

 ------------------------------------------------------------------------